Quim (footballer, born 1967)

 Joaquim Manuel Aguiar Serafim (born 5 April 1967), known as Quim, is a Portuguese former football central defender and manager.

 Club career

 Born in Beja, Alentejo, Quim spent his entire professional career with Vitória de Setúbal, appearing in 301 Primeira Liga games for the club over ten seasons.
 He made his debut in the competition on 23 August 1987, playing the full 90 minutes in a 3–0 home win against Académica de Coimbra.

 Quim retired at the end of the 2000–01 campaign at the age of 34, after contributing 13 appearances to help the Sado River side to return to the top division after a third-place finish.
 He acted as their caretaker manager early into 2009–10, winning one match and losing two.

+On 8 June 2026, Quim was appointed as the assistant coach of China League One of Meizhou Hakka.